craigsapp/mus2pmx/README.md

 The [_mus2pmx_](https://github.com/craigsapp/mus2pmx/blob/master/mus2pmx.c)
-program converts binary SCORE files (usually ending in the extension .mus or .pag) into ASCII text file containing SCORE parameter matrix data (usually ending in .pmx or .txt).
+program converts binary SCORE files (usually ending in the extension .mus or .pag) into ASCII text files containing SCORE parameter matrix data (usually ending in .pmx or .txt).

 Converted data is sent to standard output.
 So to save converted PMX data into